MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/supervised-chats-edu.md

 |Not supervised|Limited permission | This is the group of users who can chat with supervisors or anyone else in this group.
 But cannot chat with supervised users without a supervisor present.|
 ||||

-o	Tenant level setting in Teams settings under Org-wide settings
+## Tenant level setting in Teams settings under Org-wide settings